top of page

 1. Reduces risk of cardiovascular disease (CVD)

-Maintaining a healthy body weight significantly lowers the risk of hypertension, coronary heart disease, stroke, and heart failure¹.
+A population-based cross-sectional study found found that Maintaining a healthy body weight significantly lowers the risk of hypertension, coronary heart disease, stroke, and heart failure¹.

 2. Improves blood sugar control & reduces diabetes risk

-Weight management — especially reducing excess fat mass — improves insulin sensitivity and lowers the risk of developing type 2 diabetes².
+Weight management, especially reducing excess fat mass, improves insulin sensitivity and lowers the risk of developing type 2 diabetes².

 3. Lowers blood pressure